mendel5/alternative-front-ends/README.md

 ## Redirection

-- [Farside](https://github.com/benbusby/farside): Farside provides links that automatically redirect to working instances of privacy-oriented alternative frontends, such as Nitter, Libreddit, etc. This allows for users to have more reliable access to the available public instances for a particular service, while also helping to distribute traffic more evenly across all instances and avoid performance bottlenecks and rate-limiting.

-- [Privacy-redirect](https://github.com/SimonBrazell/privacy-redirect): A simple web extension that redirects Twitter, YouTube, Instagram & Google Maps requests to privacy friendly alternatives
+- [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect): A simple web extension that redirects Twitter, YouTube, Instagram & Google Maps requests to privacy friendly alternatives
   - [Firefox Add-On: Privacy Redirect](https://addons.mozilla.org/en-US/firefox/addon/privacy-redirect/)
   - [Chrome Extension: Privacy Redirect](https://chrome.google.com/webstore/detail/privacy-redirect/pmcmeagblkinmogikoikkdjiligflglb)

+- [Farside](https://github.com/benbusby/farside): Farside provides links that automatically redirect to working instances of privacy-oriented alternative frontends, such as Nitter, Libreddit, etc. This allows for users to have more reliable access to the available public instances for a particular service, while also helping to distribute traffic more evenly across all instances and avoid performance bottlenecks and rate-limiting.

 - [UntrackMe](https://framagit.org/tom79/nitterizeme): Android, UntrackMe transforms Twitter, YouTube, Instagram, Reddit and Medium and Wikipedia links to links of open source, privacy friendly front-ends.
 Converts Google Maps links to OpenStreetMap links.
 Removes tracking parameters from any url.
 Then delegates the action to other apps that are capable of handling them.